Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

-We say a log structure $M$ is saturated if it is a sheaf of saturated monoids.

-A log structure $M$ is called an fs log structure if locally on $\cS$, there is an fs monoid $P$ and a homomorphism $\alpha: P\to \cO$ (called a chart of $M$) such that $M$ is isomorphic to the pushout of $P \leftarrow \alpha^{-1}(\cO^\times)\to \cO^\times$ in the category of sheaves of commutative monoids on $\cS$, which is endowed with the natural homomorphism to $\cO$.
+We say that a log structure $M$ is \emph{saturated} if it is a sheaf of saturated monoids.
+We call $M$ an \emph{fs log structure} if locally on $\cS$, there is an fs monoid $P$ and a homomorphism $\alpha \colon P\to \cO$ (called a chart of $M$) such that $M$ is isomorphic to the pushout of $P \leftarrow \alpha^{-1}(\cO^\times)\to \cO^\times$ in the category of sheaves of commutative monoids on $\cS$, which is endowed with the natural homomorphism to $\cO$.
 An fs log structure is saturated.